SinaPournia/PDF-retrieval-system/Readme.md

    - Run `colqwen_query` to perform queries and retrieve results from the local address
    - This step generates HTML files to display the query results visually

-For more detailed information on each step, refer to the documentation or contact the system administrator.

 ## 🔍 Process Flow